sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

         action(element);
 }
 ```

+Ha, I bet you didn't expect we could do better than the built-in loop syntax!
+Amazing.

 Similarly, I often found myself negating a condition in a filter clause.
 Having a negated version `ExceptWhere` in addition to `Where` allows us to use method references again.